flyteorg/flytectl/docs/source/gen/flytectl_upgrade.rst

  flytectl upgrade

 .. note::
-	Please use upgrade with sudo.
-Without sudo it will cause permission issue.
+	Please upgrade with sudo.
+Failing to do so may result in a permission issues.

-Rollback flytectl binary:
+Rollback Flytectl binary:
 ::

  flytectl upgrade rollback

 .. note::
-	Upgrade is not available on windows.
+	Upgrade is not available on Windows.

 ::